 Skip to main content

 Pathogenic microbes are a challenge everyone trying to raise plants is familiar with, from the home gardener to the largest grower, and horticulturalists are no exception.
-It has been estimated that microbial diseases, most of which are fungal, destroy about 16% of the agricultural production globally, on par with insect-caused losses and second only to weeds.
+It has been estimated that microbial diseases, most of which are fungal, destroy about 16% of agricultural production globally, on par with insect-caused losses and second only to weeds.
+This article will cover the top 5 greenhouse fungal pathogens and how Actinovate Biofungicide can help.

-Starting with the serendipitous discovery of the Bordeaux mixture in 1882, the constant threat posed by microbial diseases has led to the development of a number of efficacious fungicides over the past 140 years that are widely used in plant production around the world to keep fungal pathogens at bay.
+Starting with the serendipitous discovery of the Bordeaux mixture in 1882, the constant threat posed by microbial diseases has led to the development of several efficacious fungicides over the past 140 years that are widely used in plant production around the world to keep fungal pathogens at bay.

 However, while modern plant production is hardly conceivable without the help of these products, challenges abound.
-Current conventional fungicides rely on a very limited number of mechanisms to controls pathogens (so-called “modes of action”), and resistances are on the rise against almost all of them.
-Some pest populations are now resistant against multiple commonly used fungicides simultaneously, leaving the grower with few options.
+Current conventional fungicides rely on a very limited number of mechanisms to control pathogens (so-called “modes of action”), and resistance is on the rise against almost all of them.
+Some pest populations are now resistant to multiple commonly used fungicides simultaneously, leaving the grower with few options.
 On the customer side, concerns about the toxicity of chemical residues in general, in combination with a renewed interest in the production of their plant- and animal-based purchases, are changing buying decisions and have started to alter the commercial landscape.
-Interestingly, this trend recently has significantly accelerated – COVID-19 related stay-at-home-orders and restaurant closures have led to a noticeable uptick in customer demand for crops produced organically and in a sustainable fashion.
+Interestingly, this trend recently has significantly accelerated – COVID-19 led to a noticeable uptick in customer demand for crops produced organically and in a sustainable fashion.

 Biorational pesticides are ideally positioned to help with these challenges, both when used in combination with conventional products and in the context of sustainable programs relying exclusively on organic solutions.
-They often have multiple modes of action which are different from conventional fungicides, making them ideal partners for resistance management.
-By their very nature, they are more sustainable than the chemical solutions, and the large majority is certified for organic production.
+They often have multiple modes of action that are different from conventional fungicides, making them ideal partners for resistance management.
+By their very nature, they are more sustainable than chemical solutions, and the large majority are certified for organic production.

-When applied, the bacteria in Actinovate protect plants via several, independent mechanisms (Modes of Actions):
+When applied, the bacteria in Actinovate protect plants via several, independent mechanisms (Modes of Action):

 • Actinovate bacteria will establish themselves and grow on the plants, thereby filling up space and consuming available nutrients that are then no longer accessible to pathogens (“competitive exclusion”).